sdtemple/isweep/docs/source/usage.rst

 * ``Snakefile-flare-only-gds.smk``: your data is already phased in GDS files, and you want to perform LAI and IBD inference
 * ``Snakefile-flare-only-vcf.smk``: your data is already phased in VCF files, and you want to perform LAI and IBD inference

 The YAML example file is ``phasing-and-lai.yaml``.
-Most of the parameters are written exactly as the parameters in Beagle, Flare, or hap-ibd.
+Most of the parameters are written exactly as the parameters in `Beagle <https://faculty.washington.edu/browning/beagle/beagle.html>`_, `Flare <https://github.com/browning-lab/flare>`_, or `hap-ibd <https://github.com/browning-lab/hap-ibd>`_.
 Other parameters define file locations.
 The remaining parameters are:

 * ``change:files:ref-panel-map``: tab-separated, headerless file with reference sample ID (column 1) and reference panel label (column 2)
 * ``keep-samples``: the sample IDs to phase, LAI, and IBD infer, which may be a subset of a larger consortium dataset